 One of Sailhamer’s more absurd claims is that his interpretation is ‘both faithful to the biblical text and connected to a long line of scholarly interpretations that span the centuries’.
 He also claims that before the rise of modern science, such views ‘dominated the field’ (p.
 156).
 Again, this is simply not true.
 Not only does Sailhamer fail to cite these earlier works which ‘dominated the field’, but a detailed and scholarly history of interpretation of the days of creation produced by J.P.
 Lewis shows conclusively that it is the biblical creationist interpretation which is ‘connected to a long line of scholarly interpretations that span the centuries’ and which has ‘dominated the field’.
 Indeed, it seems rather dishonest for Sailhamer to label his view as ‘historic’ when nothing could be further from the truth.9

 Now, I’m open if such historical interpretations exist.
 I would be in no way bound to agree with them over the plain reading of Genesis, but would have to give them a careful look to determine how they came about.
-I would just think that if they really were out there in abundance, Sailhamer would have cited them, considering he named his theory after them.
+I would just think that if they really were out there in abundance, Sailhamer would have cited them.

 Are all English translations corrupt?